mljar/plotai/README.md

 # import PlotAI
 from plotai import PlotAI

-# create PlotAI object, pass pandas DataFrame as argument
+# create PlotAI object, pass pandas DataFrame as an argument
 plot = PlotAI(df)

 # make a plot, just tell what you want